cosmiceternityy/cosmiceternityy/README.md

 no dni!
 I hide/mute freely. minors under 15 iwc, it's fine if you want to cuddle with me but I won't friend you.

-I'm afk/offtab a LOT, I prefer if you whisper to interact - feel free to c+h, int, boop, kiss and cover me anytime! sometimes being fully covered makes me uncomfy, I will tell you or move if this happens
+I'm afk/offtab a LOT, I prefer if you whisper to interact - feel free to c+h, int, boop, kiss and cover me anytime! sometimes being fully covered makes me uncomfy, I will tell you or move if this happens.
 I struggle socially (yes, even behind a screen) I hardly approach/interact with anyone outside of my friend group and I'm always anxious of bothering, so I would REALLY appreciate if you interact first!

 sonic is my main fandom and interest ♡ you'll rarely see me using a sonic skin outside of sonic area though.
 Some of my other fandoms are atla, harry potter, epic the musical, marvel/dc, etc!

+also, I'm a multishipper!!
+I love♡ most sonic pairings, please feel free to yap about your ship with me, specially if it is a rarepair :3

 ![a17](https://github.com/user-attachments/assets/a1760577-c4a5-42dc-a110-6c753862da02)
 ![aroace](https://github.com/user-attachments/assets/eef497fa-3b01-44e7-bb60-bb05bc741c6c)